A $9-million expansion leaves no doubt about where Charlotte-based Belk thinks Flowood’s retail market is headed.

-She said without some quality restaurants on the premises or nearby, the Outlets of Mississippi should not pose too big a threat to the Flowood retail market.
+She said she doubts that without some quality restaurants on the premises or nearby, the Outlets of Mississippi should not pose too big a threat to the Flowood retail market.
 “I expect it to hit this store a tiny bit,” she conceded.

 Clevenger, who manages 100 stores in her region, said Macys is the primary competitor to Belk.
 On the cyber side, Belk is ranked among the tops nationally in Internet retail sales.
 “We’re seeing double digit growth there,” she said.

 But shopping online can’t replace the fun experience of shopping a brick & mortar store — a theory supported by in-store sales growth in recent years, Clevenger noted.